 Getting politicians and the public to wake up to these signs is not easy, however.
 Not only is the scientific evidence often hard to digest, but there are still some who doubt whether the climate is unequivocally destined to get worse in the long run.
+(1)

 "There are a lot of skeptics who point to the fact that because we cannot calculate what climate and temperatures were a thousand years ago, then we cannot produce a trend or predict the future 50 years from now," said Professor Wolfgang Cramer, head of the department for Global Change and Natural Systems at Germany's Potsdam Institute for Climate Change Impact Research.
+(2)

 For Cramer, one of the most important actions needed to preserve biodiversity is careful consultation with all stakeholders, using scientific arguments that are absolutely objective.
 "It would be dishonest to focus only on the most extreme modeling and scenarios.
 We must also look at optimistic projections that are based on more moderate climate change outcomes," he argued.
+(3)

-- 2. Form verbs from the following words: predict, calculation, careful, optimistic, scientific, production, objective, moderation. - 3.
+Form verbs from the following words:

+calculation(2), careful(3), optimistic(3), scientific(3), predict(1), production(2), objective(3), moderation(3).

 Find synonyms to the following words.
-Translate them into Russian: global , scenario , argue , dishonest , optimistic , predict , head , change , important , evidence - 4.
+Translate them into Russian: global(2), scenario(3), argue(3), dishonest(3), optimistic(3), predict(2), head (2), change(2), important (3), evidence (1)

 Find antonyms to the following words.
-Translate them into Russian: public, hard, wake up, often, worse, long, important, action, objective, optimistic - 5.
-Give the situations from the text in which the following words are used: sign, to digest, unequivocally, skeptic, predict, consultation, extreme, projections, scientific evidence change change extreme modeling
+Translate them into Russian: public(1), hard(1), wake up (1), often(1), worse(1), long(1), important(3), action, objective(3), optimistic(3)

+Give the situations from the text in which the following words are used: sign, to digest, unequivocally, skeptic, predict, consultation, extreme, BCKNINFOCYTARPCT scientific evidence
-6. Match the words to make phrases:

 Global arguments

 careful run

 scientific Systems

 long Change

 scientific evidence

 Natural consultation

 moderate outcomes

+change change

+extreme modeling

-- 7. Find in the article examples of: a) Gerund Construction, b) Inversion - 8.
-Put all possible questions to the following sentences: - 1.
-Getting politicians and the public to wake up to these signs is not easy. - 2.
-Not only is the scientific evidence often hard to digest, but there are still some who doubt whether the climate is unequivocally destined to get worse in the long run. - 3."There are a lot of skeptics who point to the fact that because we cannot calculate what climate and temperatures were a thousand years ago, then we cannot produce a trend or predict the future 50 years from now," said Professor Wolfgang Crame. - 4.
-Professor Wolfgang Crame is the head of the department for Global Change and Natural Systems at Germany's Potsdam Institute for Climate Change Impact Research. - 5.
+Find in the article examples of: a) Gerund Construction, b) Inversion

+- 1. Getting politicians and the public to wake up to these signs is not easy. - 2.
+Not only is the scientific evidence often hard to digest, but there are still some who doubt whether the climate is unequivocally destined to get worse in the long run. - 3."There are a lot of skeptics who point to the fact that because we cannot calculate what climate and temperatures were a thousand years ago, then we cannot produce a trend or predict the future 50 years from now," said Professor Wolfgang Crame.

+- 4. Professor Wolfgang Crame is the head of the department for Global Change and Natural Systems at Germany's Potsdam Institute for Climate Change Impact Research. - 5.
 For Cramer, one of the most important actions needed to preserve biodiversity is careful consultation with all stakeholders, using scientific arguments that are absolutely objective. - 6.
 "It would be dishonest to focus only on the most extreme modeling and scenarios." - 7.
-"We must also look at optimistic projections that are based on more moderate climate change outcomes," he argued. - 9.
-Give the explanations of the following words:
+"We must also look at optimistic projections that are based on more moderate climate change outcomes," he argued.

-scientific, adapt, skeptic, global, outcome, argue, action, preserve
+scientific, adapt, skeptic, global, outcome, argue, action, preserve list, reptile, amphibian, regular, migrant, monitoring, programmer, mechanism, translocation, management, initiate, conservationist